workleap/wl-foundry-cli/README.md

 ## 🤝 Contributing

 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.If you're interested, definitely check out our Contributing Guide!
+For major changes, please open an issue first to discuss what you would like to change.